Skip to main content

 General Information

-- They are opportunistic omnivores, feeding on small animals, carrion, and vegetation.
+- They are herbivores, primarily feeding on leaves, shrubs, and grasses.

 Physical Characteristics